-7.24.140 Contribution for Public School Site
+10.24.130 Contribution for Public School Site

-To meet the increased need for schools as a result of increased housing, the subdivider shall dedicate land areas or sites suitable for school purposes, or provide cash-in-lieu of land in the amount specified for every dwelling unit which may be constructed within the subdivision to serve the elementary, middle, and high school public school needs of the residents of such dwelling units.
-The Town may elect that public school sites may be transferred and conveyed to the Town or school district pursuant to stipulations in intergovernmental agreements between the Town and school district.
+To meet the increased need for schools as a result of increased housing, the developer shall dedicate land areas or sites suitable for school purposes, or provide cash-in-lieu of land in the amount specified for every dwelling unit proposed to be constructed within the development to serve the elementary, middle, and high school public school needs of the residents of such dwelling units.
+Dedicated land areas may be transferred and conveyed to the Town or to the school district, as determined appropriate by the Town.